firefly-oss/lib-common-client/docs/CONFIGURATION.md

 4. **Use TLS in production** - Always enable security for production environments
 5. **Monitor connection pools** - Adjust `max-connections` based on load
 6. **Set appropriate timeouts** - Balance between user experience and resource usage
+7. **Start with defaults** - Only override properties when you have a specific need
+8. **Enable logging in development** - Helps debug integration issues
+9. **Test circuit breaker behavior** - Ensure it works as expected for your use case
+10. **Document custom configurations** - Explain why you deviated from defaults

 ## Troubleshooting